vulcand/vulcand/documentation/source/proxy.rst

    curl -H "Host:example.com" http://localhost/hello # works
    curl -H "Host:hello.com" http://localhost/hello   # not found

-.. note::  None of the example above does not set up hosts entries in Vulcand.
+.. note::  The example above do not set up host entries in Vulcand.
 You only need them when using HTTPS to supply certificates.

 Method matching